Zarif601/School_District_Analysis/README.md

 ## Results:

-1. The removal of Thomas High School 9th grade student data from the analysis didn't have a drastic affect on the discrict data summary as a whole.
+1. The removal of Thomas High School 9th grade student data from the analysis did have a small effect on the district data summary.
 Here is the district summary before Thomas High School's 9th grade data was removed:

 ![Previous_district_summary](https://github.com/Zarif601/School_District_Analysis/blob/main/Resources/Previous_district_summary.png)